soderlind/wp-link-to-playlist-item/readme.txt

 Add `#p<item number>` to the URL to a page with a playlist.

-Eg: `/link-to-page-with-playlist/#p2` will open the page and play item number 2.

 **Demo**

-This link will start item number 2 in the playlist: [https://soderlind.no/playlist-demo/#p2](https://soderlind.no/playlist-demo/#p2)
+This will play item number 2: [https://soderlind.no/playlist-demo/#p2](https://soderlind.no/playlist-demo/#p2)

 == Installation ==